 Research

-The following is a brief summary of selected past research projects.
+The following is a brief summary of selected past research projects, in reverse chronological order.
 In most cases, code is available on GitHub, and links are provided.
 For a more complete list with citation metrics, please refer to my Google Scholar.

 Gradient Descent Provably Solves Nonlinear Tomographic Reconstruction